FreeOps-Tools/postpilot/README.md

 # PostPilot

+PostPilot is an Open Source social media posting app

-PostPilot is the tool that makes you post content across all social media accounts with one-click.
+It helps you post content across all social media accounts with one-click.